oddsjam/datascience/README.md

 ## +EV Challenge

-If you reached this repo because you are interested on the +EV challenge, feel free to have a look at `notebooks/pos_ev_challenge.ipynb` for an example and the details of the challenge.
-Feel free to mail your notebook to Vincenzo Ampolo <vincenzo@oddsjam.com> for evaluation.
+If you reached this repo because you are interested on the +EV challenge, feel free to have a look at `notebooks/pos_ev_challenge.ipynb` for the details of the challenge.

+Feel free to mail your notebook with the algo and the `/data/output` folder to Vincenzo Ampolo <vincenzo@oddsjam.com> for evaluation.
  Whoever can beat OddsJam AI picking EV bets will grant a prize of $3000 USD.